genomecrafter/multiagentsystem_for_healthcare_resource_allocation/README.md

 - Future integration with **hospital APIs, IoT medical infrastructure, and secure health data exchanges** is envisioned to scale these capabilities in a compliant and efficient manner.

 ### 4. Extensibility & Vision
-- The current build allows manual or simulated data inputs.
+- The current build allows input via email(added as trigger) or simulated data inputs.
 - Future extensions include:
   - Real-time hospital data sync
   - Bidirectional ticketing integration (e.g., ServiceNow)